douglas444/minas/README.md

 Faria, E. R., Gama, J., & Carvalho, A. C. (2013, March).
 Novelty detection algorithm for data streams multi-class problems.
 In Proceedings of the 28th annual ACM symposium on applied computing (pp. 795-800).

+This implementation is compatible with pcf's Interceptable (https://github.com/douglas444/pcf).

 ## Requirements

 * Apache Maven 3.6.3 or higher